Skip to content

 That introduction is quite typical of travel writers and bloggers.
 It’s true.
 Hakone is a great place for your travel itinerary.
 Unfortunately for this visit, I had two problems.
 The first was that it was completely overcast.
 So the photos here aren’t exactly what I wanted.

-And more disappointing, I was there on a work trip.
-As some of you know, I am now a tour guide.
-My company sent me there for training.
+And more disappointing, I was there for work.
+As some of you know, I am a tour guide.
+The trip was for study.
 I had to learn the area.
-It was a great day with a senior guide.
+One of the company’s senior guides showed me around.
 He was a young guy but knew everything about Hakone.
+I learned a lot from him.

 We had to walk a lot.
 That was good as it was the perfect (and only) way to learn a route.
 It also allowed me to take some photos.
 Unfortunately, I couldn’t take many, but I got enough for this article.

 The weather was most unfortunate.
 Clouds covered the sky most of the day.
-I only got to see the peak of Mount Fuji from Owakudani.
-It was visible for only a few minutes.
+I only saw the peak of Mount Fuji from Owakudani.
+It was visible for just a few minutes.

-I enjoyed myself, especially as I hadn’t been to Hakone for a few years.
+I enjoyed myself, as I hadn’t been to Hakone for a few years.
 If you are a photographer, you should love it too.
-It’s easy to understand it is so great.
+It’s easy to understand why it is so great.
+There is so much to enjoy.

 Why do photographers love Hakone?